 Credit where credit is due.
 Verizon and Samsung are doing a good job of keeping relatively older devices updated with security patches.
 After upgrading the Galaxy S5 (2014) to the August security patch, they're now releasing an update to the Note 4 (also 2014) with the latest security patches that brings it to software version MMB29M.N910VVRS2CQE1.

 Although Verizon's update page doesn't specifically state they're the September security patches, and we don't have a Note 4 on Verizon to verify, odds are that's what we're talking about.
+Verizon is, however, clear about the fact that these patches include a fix for the Blueborne Bluetooth vulnerability that's been all over the news for the past few weeks.
 Read More

 Oh, look: another Samsung battery recall.
 Though not as widespread as the Note7 debacle, this one is still important to pay attention to.
 If you received a refurbished AT&T Galaxy Note 4 (like for an insurance replacement) between December 2016 and April 2017, listen up.
 Read More